conwetlab/wstore/doc/installation-administration-guide.rst

 This command creates indexes for the different models of the database and ask if you want to create a Django superuser.
 In case you are using WStore authentication, this superuser is required in order to perform administrative tasks.
-If you are using FI-WARE authentication, users are taken from the identity management system, so do not create the user.
+If you are using FIWARE authentication, users are taken from the identity management system, so do not create the user.
 Users with corresponding role (Provider) will be able to perform the administrative tasks.